 No spam.
 Unsubscribe anytime.

-eClear · about 2 months ago
+eClear · 3 months ago

 Slovenia launched mandatory electronic VAT reporting (e-poročanje) in July 2025, requiring all VAT-registered businesses to submit records through the e-Davki portal.
 B2B e-invoicing follows in 2027.